-The renewable energy projects of 35MW Broadlands (2020), 122MW Uma Oya (2021) and 31MW Moragolla (2023) were considered as committed Power Projects.
-The commissioning schedules of the hydro projects given by the respective Project were used in the preparation of the Long Term Generation Expansion Plan.
-The proposed, 15MW Thalpitigala hydro power project by year 2024 is considered as candidate plants considering the Cabinet approvals secured by the Ministry of Irrigation and Water Resource Management.
-The proposed 24MW Seethawaka Ganga hydro power project will be developed by Ceylon Electricity Board by year 2023.
+The ongoing hydropower projects of 35 MW Broadlands, 122 MW Uma Oya and 31 MW Moragolla are considered as committed power projects.
+The latest updated commissioning schedules of these hydro projects were used in preparing this revised LTGEP.
+The proposed 15 MW Thalpitigala hydropower project was considered as a candidate plant for the year 2024, considering the cabinet approvals secured by the Ministry of Irrigation and Water Resource Management.
+The proposed 24 MW Seethawaka Ganga hydropower project to be developed by Ceylon Electricity Board was considered for the year 2023.